 Kidney health: Vitamin D plays a role in maintaining kidney health.
 Further, the kidney converts vitamin D into its active form.

-Lungs health: Vitamin D improves lung function by enhancing the respiratory muscle strength.
+Lung health: Vitamin D improves lung function by enhancing respiratory muscle strength.
 It has a potent anti-inflammatory action.
 It reduces the risk of lung infection by increasing the secretion of cathelicidin.

 Weight management: Vitamin D helps in maintaining a healthy weight by interfering with leptin, which is an appetite hormone.